Photo by Innerbody Research

 If you have a psychiatric condition — even mild depression or generalized anxiety disorder — you are more likely to experience negative side effects or worsening symptoms by taking a nootropic.
 This is especially true if you take neurological or psychiatric medications, which act on the same neurotransmitters as nootropics.
 Having too much of any neurotransmitters is just as bad as not having enough and can lead to unpleasant side effects like headaches, stomach aches, tremors, or serious complications like serotonin syndrome.40

 This neurotransmitter is responsible for our mood, sleep, and digestion, and it stabilizes other neurotransmitters.
-It’s implicated in many psychiatric disorders, most notably depression, and is the subject of many psychiatric mediations.
+It’s implicated in many psychiatric disorders, most notably depression, and is the subject of many psychiatric medications.
 This includes SSRIs (such as Zoloft, Prozac, Celexa, and Paxil), SNRIs (such as Effexor and Savella), MAOIs, tricyclic antidepressants, and some mood stabilizers like lithium.
 Nootropic ingredients that affect it include acetyl-L-carnitine, Bacopa monnieri extract, L-tryptophan, and Zembrin (Sceletium tortuosum).

 Dopamine plays two roles in our brains: motor movement and reward.
 It’s responsible for pleasure and plays a critical role in our executive functioning.41 There’s a huge range of medications that influence dopamine: stimulants like Adderall, Ritalin, and Concerta; medication for Parkinson’s disease like Mirapex; antipsychotic medication (which primarily targets dopamine but may also affect serotonin) like Seroquel, Risperdal, and Abilify; and prescription nootropics like L-dopa and modafinil.
-Many ingredients in nootropic supplements also affect your dopamine system, including Bacopa monnieri extract, citicoline, L-theanine, L-tyrosine, pyrroloquinoline quinone (PQQ), and uridine.

 Like dopamine, acetylcholine controls our muscles and learning, memory, and attention.
-Cholinesterase inhibitors prescribed for dementia or mild Alzheimer’s disease keep acetylcholine in a neuronal synapse, as do medications treating myasthenia gravis and many eye conditions.42 Acetylcholine-influencing compounds are extremely common in nootropic supplements.
-The most common ingredients you’ll find are alpha-GPC, citicoline, and huperzine A, but you might also find DMAE, donepezil, and galantamine.
+Cholinesterase inhibitors prescribed for dementia or mild Alzheimer’s disease keep acetylcholine in a neuronal synapse, as do medications treating myasthenia gravis and many eye conditions.42

 Glutamate is the primary excitatory neurotransmitter, which makes it easier for neurons to send impulses where they need to go.
 This speed also means it’s critical for learning and memory.
 While there aren’t currently many prescription medications that directly affect glutamate, there are several companies investigating its potential for treating severe treatment-resistant depression, substance abuse, and obsessive-compulsive disorder.
-Ketamine, a dissociative anesthetic, works along the glutamate pathway and has shown promise as a potential treatment for severe depression in small doses.
-In nootropic supplements, caffeine, cocoa, theobromine, and l-theanine may influence glutamate.

-GABA is the primary inhibitory neurotransmitter, turning down the rate of electrical impulses in the brain.
-Antiepileptic medications, like Lamictal and valproic acid, raise GABA levels.
-So can traditional anti-anxiety medications like benzodiazepines (Xanax and Klonopin) and barbiturates (Seconal), Gabapentin, and some sedative-hypnotic sleep medications like Ambien.
-L-theanine can influence GABA, as can phenibut and kratom, but you’re more likely to see GABA on its own as an ingredient in nootropics or on its own as a supplement.
+GABA is an inhibitory neurotransmitter, turning down the rate of electrical impulses in the brain.81 Antiepileptic medications, like Lamictal and valproic acid, raise GABA levels.
+So can traditional anti-anxiety medications like benzodiazepines (Xanax and Klonopin), barbiturates (Seconal), gabapentin, and some sedative-hypnotic sleep medications (like Ambien).

-Between strong testing measures and even more robust customer service — along with convenient packets delineating daily doses that are easy to travel with —- Thesis easily ranks as one of our favorite nootropic companies and is our top pick among nootropic supplements in 2024.
+Between strong testing measures and even more robust customer service — along with convenient packets delineating daily doses that are easy to travel with — Thesis easily ranks as one of our favorite nootropic companies and is our top pick among nootropic supplements in 2025.
 The company relies on strong science to back its empathetic messaging, emphasizing that having cognitive deficits isn’t a cause for shame but that there are ways to improve your brain in a healthy way.

 The company offers six different formulas, posed as working well in pairs.
-These include:

 If you aren’t sure where to start, you can take a short quiz on Thesis’ website to determine which one would be best for you.
 Most quiz results offer more than one formula in the form of a starter kit.
 This kit allows you to try each blend for a week to see how they affect you, eventually choosing one (or more) to become your daily nootropic.
 You can also continue to receive the starter kit on a subscription basis and use different nootropics for different situations.